Aluminum blocks

 Besides, each hole required two drilling operations,

-the first a pilot divot and quasi-countersink.
+the first a pilot divot and quasi-countersink prior to the main hole.

 One carbide-tipped specialty drill bit with coolant hole was $70 alone!